 There is a common state of software that I call "continuous frustration".
 It is the absence of any continuous integration or continuous delivery practices.
 It feels like this...

-- You commit to master and anxiously wait for someone to blame at you.
+- You commit to main and anxiously wait for someone to blame at you.

 - Your main code line is unstable.

 - Bugs hide in a tangle of many, many code changes, and you dread the effort ahead to find the bug (let alone fix it) because so much time has passed since you worked on that area of code.

 - When testers want to test a feature, they have to annoy all the developers to learn the current status and find a working build.